zahnow/eda-pw-week-1-assignment/README.md

 # EDA Tier 1 Week 1

-Welcome to Tier 1 at Digital Academy!
+Welcome to Tier 1 at Emerging Digital Academy!
 In week 1, we're getting you set up with the basics.

 Click the link below to set up Atom: